penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/defender-security/readme.txt

-=== Defender Security, Monitoring, and Hack Protection === Plugin Name: Defender Security, Monitoring, and Hack Protection
+=== Defender WordPress Security, Malware Detection, and Firewall === Plugin Name: Defender WordPress Security, Malware Detection, and Firewall
-Version: 2.1.1.1
+Version: 2.2.5
 Author: WPMU DEV
 Author URI: http://premium.wpmudev.org/
 Contributors: WPMUDEV
-Tags: Security, Security Tweaks, Hardening, IP lockout, Monitoring, Blacklist, Site Protection, Hacked, Security Scan Requires at least: 4.6
+Tags: wordpress security plugin, security, firewall, vulnerability, brute force attacks, sql injections, XSS, malware, malware scanner, two-factor authentication, scheduled malware scans, audit logs
+Requires at least: 5.0
-Tested up to: 5.1.1
+Tested up to: 5.3
-Stable tag: 2.1.1.1
+Stable tag: 2.2.5
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Protect WordPress from hackers with security tweaks, code scans, 2-Step Verification, IP lockouts, and monitoring.
+WordPress security plugin with malware scans, IP blocking, audit logs, firewall, login security & more.

 == Description ==

+**Defender adds the best in WordPress security to your website with just a few clicks.
+Stop brute force attacks, SQL injections, cross-site scripting XSS, and other WordPress vulnerabilities with Defender malware scans, firewall, and two-factor authentication login security.**

-<strong>Defender is layered security for WordPress made easy.</strong> And by easy, we mean <strong>amazingly easy!</strong> No longer do you have to go through hideously complex settings and get a virtual PhD in security.
-Defender adds all the hardening and security tweaks you need, in minutes. :)
+No longer do you have to go through hideously complex settings and get a virtual PhD in security.
+Defender adds all the hardening and security tweaks you need.

-= Security Tweaks =
+### Security Tweaks

 Defender starts with a list of one-click hardening techniques that will instantly add layers of protection to your site.

-= Block hackers at every level: =
+### Block hackers at every level:

+* Two-factor authentication – passwords and mobile app verification codes
+* Login masking – change the location of WordPress’s default login area
+* Login lockout – failed login attempts lockout
+* 404 Detection – automated block of bot IPs
+* Geolocation IP lockout – block users based on location
+* WordPress Security Firewall – block or whitelist IPs
-* Disable trackbacks and pingbacks - safety first
+* Disable trackbacks and pingbacks – spam prevention
-* Core and server update recommendations - stay on top of your systems
+* Core and server update recommendations – stay on top of your system
-* Change default database prefix - they won’t find this
+* Change default database prefix – they won’t find this
-* Disable file editor - if they get in, they won’t get far
+* Disable file editor – if they get in, they won’t get far
-* Hide error reporting - don’t reveal your issues
+* Hide error reporting – don’t reveal your issues
-* Update security keys - ultimate security reset
+* Update security keys – reset on-demand
-* Prevent information disclosure - why tell them what you have
+* Prevent information disclosure – why tell them what you have
-* Prevent PHP execution - because it’s daaaangerous
+* Prevent PHP execution – because it’s daaaangerous

-= File Scans =
+### WordPress Security Scans

-Run free scans that check WordPress for suspicious code.
+Run free malware scans that check WordPress for suspicious code.
 The Defender scan tool compares your WordPress install with the directory, reports changes and lets you restore the original file with a click.

-= Google 2-step Verification =
+### Google 2-step Verification
 Now you can easily join the millions of users that make their accounts safer with Google 2-Step Verification.
-Activate and protect your account with both your password and your phone.
+Activate two-factor authentication and protect your account with both your password and your phone.

 [youtube https://www.youtube.com/watch?v=w9pfRCuT36Q]

-= IP Blacklist =
+### Firewall and IP Manager
-Keep your site safe with Defender’s simple IP manager.
+Keep your site safe with Defender’s IP manager.
 Manually block specific IPs, import a list of banned IPs and set automated timed and permanent lockouts.
-Defender makes it easy to quickly block and unblock specific locations.
+Defender makes it easy to block and unblock specific locations quickly.

+### Login Protection

+Brute force attacks are no match for Defender.
+Limit login attempts to stop users trying to guess passwords.
+Permanently ban IPs or trigger a timed lockout after a set number of failed login attempts.

+### Login Screen Masking

+Defender makes it easy to move your login screen to a custom URL.
+Not only does login screen masking improve security, but it also lets you white label your login user experience and improves branding.

+### 404 Limiter
+Defender detects when bots are being used to scan your site for vulnerabilities and shuts them down.
+The 404 limiter lets you stop the scan by detecting when a bot keeps visiting pages that do not exist, which can also save you from a giant strain on your site’s performance.

+### Notifications and Reports
+Defender runs surveillance and sends notifications with information that matters.

+### What Do People Say About Defender?

 ★★★★★ <br>
 “I found other pro security plugins a bit too fiddly for my taste...I’m delighted with Defender” - <a href="https://profiles.wordpress.org/keithadv">KeithADV</a>